US STOCKS-Wall St extends record rally on strong jobs report, Pfizer COVID-19 pill cheer | Business

 - United States

-Wall Street's main indexes hit record highs in a broad-based rally on Friday as data showing strong jobs growth in October, coupled with Pfizer's COVID-19 pill update, boosted sentiment about economic growth.
+Wall Street's main indexes hit record highs in a broad-based rally on Friday as data showing strong jobs growth in October, coupled with Pfizer's COVID-19 pill update, bolstered sentiment about economic growth.

-The Labor Department's report showed U.S. employment increased more than expected last month as COVID-19 infections over the summer subsided, offering more evidence that economic activity was regaining momentum early in the fourth quarter.
-"Today's release is affirmation that the economy is on the right footing and there exists a possibility that the Santa Claus rally could be one of the strongest in recent memory," said Peter Essele, head of portfolio management for Commonwealth Financial Network.
+"Although (the data) bodes well for the recovery in the U.S., the rise in earnings year on year of 4.9% does highlight worries about wage inflation," said Susannah Streeter, senior investment and markets analyst at Hargreaves Lansdown.
+"But the numbers aren't likely to be hot enough to blow the Federal Reserve off its course of gradually tapering its stimulus programme."

-Pfizer Inc jumped 9.3% after the drugmaker's experimental antiviral pill for COVID-19 cut by 89% the chances of hospitalization or death for adults at risk of developing severe disease.
-Shares of Merck slipped 8.6%, dragging the S&P healthcare sector lower.
+Pfizer Inc surged 7.9% after the drugmaker's experimental antiviral pill for COVID-19 cut by 89% the risk of developing severe disease.
+Shares of Merck slipped 9.6%, dragging the S&P healthcare sector lower.

-Travel stocks rose following Pfizer's announcement, with the S&P 1500 Airlines index climbing 5.5% and cruise operators Carnival Corp, Royal Caribbean Cruises and Norwegian Cruise rising between 7.2% and 5.8%.
-"We couldn't get more positive news ... now this does feel like it's really the end of the pandemic," said Thomas Hayes, managing member, Great Hill Capital LLC, New York.
+Travel stocks rose following Pfizer's announcement, with the S&P 1500 Airlines index climbing 6.5% and cruise operators Carnival Corp, Royal Caribbean Cruises and Norwegian Cruise rising about 9% each.
+"Still early to be definitive but this (pill) looks like a true game changer for many industries like leisure and transportation, you're seeing it reflected in the prices," said Andre Bakhos, managing director at New Vines Capital LLC in Bernardsville, New Jersey.

-A stellar third-quarter reporting season, coupled with cheery outlook on earnings growth as well as a central bank in no rush to hike interest rates, has boosted investor appetite for equities, helping them look past worries about inflation, supply chain disruptions and labor shortages.
-Meanwhile, the U.S. House of Representatives is expected to vote on Friday on the social policy and climate-change bill and a bipartisan infrastructure bill.
+A stellar third-quarter reporting season, coupled with a cheery outlook on earnings growth as well as a central bank in no rush to hike interest rates, has boosted investor appetite for equities recently.
+Meanwhile, President Joe Biden on Friday urged U.S. lawmakers worried about rising inflation to pass the infrastructure and domestic spending bills currently before the House of Representatives.

-Peloton Interactive Inc sank 30.8% after it slashed its full-year sales outlook by up to $1 billion.
-Advancing issues outnumbered decliners by a 3.12-to-1 ratio on the NYSE and by a 1.81-to-1 ratio on the Nasdaq.
+Peloton Interactive Inc sank 34.0% after it slashed its full-year sales outlook by up to $1 billion.
+Advancing issues outnumbered decliners by a 2.48-to-1 ratio on the NYSE and by a 1.44-to-1 ratio on the Nasdaq.

-The S&P index recorded 79 new 52-week highs and no new low, while the Nasdaq recorded 217 new highs and 35 new lows.
+The S&P index recorded 82 new 52-week highs and two new lows, while the Nasdaq recorded 282 new highs and 58 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)